February 1st 2019: Fly from Goa to Mumbai for the Indian Derby.

 May 17th 2019: Drive to Memphis Tennessee.

-Did the obligatory tour of Graceland (Elvis Presley's mansion) before going downtown to Sun Studios and finished off with a walk down Beale Street where all the action is.
+Did the obligatory tour of Elvis Presley's former mansion Graceland (pics) before going downtown to Sun Studios (pics) and finished off with a walk down Beale Street where all the action is.
 In the evening we went for a meal at a rib joint.
 This was to be the only proper meal out of the whole trip.

 Eat all sorts of weird stuff like gumbo soup and jambalaya before going on a Voodoo Tour in the night.
 The meal which promised to be the best of the trip was aborted early due to bad planning by our tour guide.